They got video of it now and then the cable networks.

 You do.

-And and you know, yeah, I've I've read just the opposite.
+And I've read just the opposite.

-Well, that's we were talking retention rush.
+Well, we were talking retention rush.

-Uh we had a goal last year of 73,400 in round numbers.
+We had a goal last year of 73,400 in round numbers.

-The ten year average of our recruiting was seventy-four thousand four hundred, so we missed it by slightly less less than a thousand or approximately a thousand.
+The 10-year average of our recruiting was 74,400, so we missed it by slightly less than 1,000, or approximately 1,000.

-So that is our challenge.
+So, that is our challenge.

 For the last seven months, we have made our monthly goals.

-So we took a whole basket full of initiatives, and I think that has a positive effect.
+So, we took a whole basket full of initiatives, and I think that has a positive effect.

 And as I say, we're on track so far this year.